microsoft/msrflute/doc/sphinx/scenarios.rst

 Add the model to FLUTE
 --------------

-FLUTE requires the model declaration framed in PyTorch, with the following functions:
+FLUTE requires the model declaration framed in PyTorch, which must inhereit from the `BaseModel` class defined in `core/model.py`.
+The following methods should be overridden:

     * __init__: model definition
     * loss: computes the loss used for training rounds
     * inference: computes the metrics used during evaluation rounds
-    * set_eval: brings the model into evaluation mode
-    * set_train: brings the model into training mode

 Please see the example provided below:

 .. code:: python

+    from core.model import BaseModel

-    class CNN(nn.Module):
+    class CNN(BaseModel):
     '''This is a PyTorch model with some extra methods'''

     def __init__(self, model_config):